ddormer/valheim-serverside/README.md

 ### Caveats

-- This mod dramatically increases server resource usage and may lead to  experience.
+- This mod dramatically increases server resource usage and may lead to a poor gameplay experience.
 - Only runs on dedicated servers.
 - This mod does not prevent cheating or any kind of client manipulation.